-THE government last night urged Britain's leading mortgage lenders to relax and stop thinking about money all the time.
+THE government last night urged mortgage lenders to relax and stop thinking about money all the time.

-Dr Roy Hobbs, an economist at Leeds University, said: “I am slightly concerned the second-in-command at the Treasury does not appear to know what mortgage lenders actually do.
+Economist Dr Roy Hobbs said: “I am slightly concerned the Treasury does not appear to know what mortgage lenders actually do.

-“Unless they are able to collect money every month from the mortgage holders and, if necessary, repossess the house in order to recover the loan, they’re really nothing more than some headed notepaper and a lot of people sitting around playing Tetris."
+“Unless they are able to lend at profitable rates, collect that money in full and if necessary reposess houses to recover their investment, they’re really nothing more than some headed notepaper and men in suits sitting around closing branches.”

-A spokesman for the Royal Bank of Scotland said: "No it’s not.”
+A spokesman for the Natwest replied: “No it’s not.”